 “As teenagers learning to work with leather my brother and I were interested in making stuff for ourselves and others so we were proud to continue the family tradition with LHL,” said Phil.
 “The mission was always to go beyond the equestrian products.
 In 1996, an association with Marty Stuart led to a limited edition contract with Martin Guitar which pushed us into the guitar strap business.
 Today, our straps are distributed in Japan, Korea, Switzerland, England, Germany, the Netherlands, Finland, and, through a US-based distributor, to Canada, Mexico, and the Caribbean.”

 Long Hollow’s leather masterpieces may be created on the world’s shortest assembly line – just Phil and a few master craftsmen.
 With embroidered designs created on a vintage Singer Sewing Machine, the workshop vibe is definitely old school.
 So’s the décor – tables piled with antique tools and machines, old family photos on the walls and of course bins and shelves overflowing with beautiful leather.
 There’s a photo collection of famous musicians who’ve come in to buy straps, everyone welcomed by Lyndell, Phil’s 90-year-old mother who still manages the offices and works the front desk.

 “When I sat down to create my Two Lanes collection, I knew I wanted everything in it to be made in America.
-In my travels, I have been introduced to all sorts of folks creating, sculpting and constructing items without interference.
-Collaborating with Phil is the just the beginning.
+In my travels, I have been introduced to all sorts of folks creating, sculpting, and constructing items without interference.
+Collaborating with Phil is just the beginning.
 I am all about celebrating the artisan.” -Mike Wolfe